-- The migrant student attainment in reading needs to increase by 28.6 percent to close the performance gap between migrant and non-migrant students. - The migrant student attainment in math needs to increase by 21.4 percent to close the performance gap between migrant and non-migrant students. - Migrant students need instruction and materials that work within the context of migrant programs where students enter and leave at different times. - Migrant students need English language support in content area instruction at a higher rate than non-migrant students.
+- The migrant student attainment in reading needs to increase by 26.6 percent in grades 3-8 and 23.2 percent in high school to close the performance gap between migrant and non-migrant students. - The migrant student attainment in math needs to increase by 23.2 percent in grades 3-8 and 26.1 percent in high school to close the performance gap between migrant and non-migrant students. - The percentage of migratory children receiving supplemental instruction needs to increase.